 Professional help is key to not just finding the cause for your hair loss whenever possible, but finding the right treatments to help you regrow hair and improve the thickness of your hair.
 Having your medical history examined and even a baseline blood test to look for potential causes is an essential step in any conscientious attempt at treating hair loss.
 You may find you are a great candidate for PRP injections or other treatments, that have been able to provide impressive results for a lot of long-standing sufferers of hair loss in recent years since its inception.
 Treating underlying causes where they exist is also something that is vital for those that suffer hair loss caused by an untreated medical issue.

 If you are in Melbourne, you have the expertise of the exceptional Cosmetic Doctors at Skin Club on your doorstep.
 They are well-versed in dealing with various kinds of hair loss and providing their patients with personalised treatment, based on what they need to best approach their specific circumstances and types of hair loss.
 They start your journey off with an in-depth consultation, taking the time to assess your hair and scalp accurately, as well as have you get a baseline blood test to help rule out some potential causes for hair loss and factors that may be contributing.
-Book an obligation-Consultation at Skin Club in Melbourne and get back to enjoying your hair instead of trying to hide it.
+Book an obligation-free consultation at Skin Club in Melbourne and get back to enjoying your hair instead of trying to hide it.